 Denoising

 Camera noise is typically uncorrelated both spatially and temporally.
 This means that compression of noisy input sequences is difficult since there is no substantial correlation to exploit.
-In our experience, compression at high quantization parameter (QP) values have less noise issues than compression at low QP values since the noise amplitude is too small to be coded.
+In our experience, compression at high quantization parameter (QP) values have less noise issues than compression at low QP values since the noise amplitude is too small to be coded at high QP.
 The noise at high QP values is removed by the quantizer and the codec acts as a denoiser.
 At low QP values, the noise generates high frequency coefficients.
 Those can be costly to encode and the bits spent on those are to a large degree useful for the current picture only.

 The noise level is generally larger for larger spatial picture resolutions (such as 2160p) and darker scenes.
 Figure 1 shows the noise difference between the dark 3840x2160 CampfireParty and the 832x480 brighter PartyScene test sequences.
 The difference in noise levels is obvious to us.